Tomiblanchard/takeaway-challenge/README.md

 Task
 -----

-* Write a Takeaway program with the following user stories:
+We were given the following user stories to guide development of a simple command line takeaway menu + ordering system.

 ```sh
 As a customer